About Grad Slam

 There will be 10 winners from the qualifying round that advance to the semi-final rounds.
 In the semi-final round the top winner will advance to the University of California final round.

-This year's Grad Slam Qualifying Round will take place on February 13, 2020.
+This year's Grad Slam Qualifying Round will take place on February 10 and 13, 2020.
 Expect a fast-paced, competition much like American Idol...only with thrilling graduate research.

 A panel of judges will assess the quality and clarify of the 3-minute presentations.
 The top ten presenters will be announced the following day and will be given instructions and tips for the UC Davis Final Round.
 All participants will also receive their scores, judge feedback, and a headshot that can be used on their LinkedIn profiles.